Lab Materials: Your TA will provide topographic paper maps 093G15. PLEASE DO NOT mark or draw on these maps.

-Just to add to the mix: You may still find 1:50,000 scale paper maps from the NTS system in east and west sheets.
-For example, 093G16E and 093G16W were printed at a time when the convention of splitting the 1:50,000 sheets into halves were in use.
-This map sheet was never updated.
+To add to the mix: You may still find 1:50,000 scale paper maps from the NTS system in east and west sheets.
+For example, 093G16E and 093G16W were printed at a time when they split the 1:50,000 sheets into E and W halves.
+This map sheet was possibly never updated.

 4. Scale and Digital Maps

 Canada’s national topographic map scales are 1:50,000 and 1:250,000.
 BC’s topographic map scale is 1:20,000.